-In addition, any Released Time program would also need to ensure compliance with the guidepost for Released Time programs provided by the U.S. Supreme Court in McCollum v.
-Board of Education, 333 U.S. 203 (1948) and Zorach v.
-Clauson, 343 U.S. 306 (1952).
-These guideposts include:
+In addition, any Released Time program would also need to ensure compliance with the court approved guidepost for Released Time programs.
+These include:

 1) The school cannot fund the Released Time program, other than de minimis administrative costs (such as the costs of a school board approving a local Released Time policy).

 2) Released Time programs cannot take place on school premises; and

 3) Student participation in Released Time programs must be voluntary.
 There cannot be any coercion on the part of any school official.